 GeneCards Summary for PSMB4 Gene

 PSMB4 (Proteasome Subunit Beta 4) is a Protein Coding gene.
 Diseases associated with PSMB4 include fallopian tube carcinoma.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Beta-Adrenergic Signaling.
 GO annotations related to this gene include threonine-type endopeptidase activity and lipopolysaccharide binding.

 UniProtKB/Swiss-Prot for PSMB4 Gene